NNTmux/newznab-tmux/docker/8.3/README.md

 Mailpit is used as a fake mailserver which catches all e-mails in one inbox.
 You can acess this via [this link](http://localhost:8025).
 Mailpit's SMTP server runs on port `1025`.

->This project currently uses PHP 8.3 and MariaDB 10.x
+> This project currently uses PHP 8.3 and MariaDB 11.x

 ## Prerequisites